Prepare a Red Hat-based virtual machine for Azure

 /etc/default/grub

-This will also ensure that all console messages are sent to the first serial port and enable interaction with the serial console, which can assist Azure support with debugging issues.
+This modification also ensures that all console messages are sent to the first serial port and enable interaction with the serial console, which can assist Azure support with debugging issues.
 This configuration also turns off the new naming conventions for NICs.

-- Additionally, we recommend that you remove the following parameters:
+We recommend that you also remove the following parameters:

 rhgb quiet crashkernel=auto

-Graphical and quiet boot aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
 You can leave the

 crashkernel

-option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.After you are done editing
+option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.After you're finished editing

 /etc/default/grub